How has Germany's collapsed coalition scored on climate? – DW – 11/18/2024

 The change takes pressure off individual ministries like transport and building, which consistently miss their emissions targets.

-But Dirk Messner, president of Germany's Federal Environment Agency (UBA) is confident the country will meet its 2030 targets, even though "we are not doing brilliantly in all sectors."
+But Dirk Messner, head of Germany's Federal Environment Agency (UBA), is confident the country will meet its 2030 targets, even though "we are not doing brilliantly in all sectors."
 Messner added in a statement that more needs to be done — particularly in the transport sector — to phase out climate-damaging subsidies.

 One target the country will likely miss, according to analysts, is its 2030 goal of having 15 million electric cars on the road.
 Currently, the number is 2.3 million, including hybrid models.
 At the end of 2023, the coalition was forced to cancel subsidies for purchasing e-cars because of the budget deficit.